dipanshuzalke/micro-quiz-platform/README.md

 - Ensuring client-side logic (feedback, score) didn't conflict with server-side rendering.
 - Fixed issues around `Link` usage by switching to `<a>` tags inside `Link` for compatibility.

----

 ## 🤖 AI Coding Tools Used

 - **Claude AI**: Used to help generate Tailwind-based layout suggestions and component structure ideas.
 - **ChatGPT (OpenAI)**: Assisted in structuring App Router-based routing logic, `fetch` behavior, and error handling.
-- (Optional) Cursor.ai was not used, but AI-assisted reasoning was applied in architecture and design polish.
-- **Cursor AI**: Used it to fixed build or type error and to give suggestions for code.
+- **Cursor AI**: Used it to fixed build or type error and to give suggestions in code.

----

 ## 🧪 Testing